 7. Recognizes himself in the mirror

-Babies look in the mirror from a very young age and seem fascinated by the bright eyed baby staring back at him, but it isn’t until around 18 months that babies usually have an awareness that the reflection is himself.
-This is a great milestone because it represents self awareness and a developing sense of his own identity.
-You can help your baby develop this by putting a sticker on your baby’s cheek and see if he reaches for the sticker in the mirror or his own cheek.
+Babies look in the mirror from a very young age and seem fascinated by the bright-eyed baby staring back at him.
+Still, it isn’t until around 18 months that babies usually have an awareness that the reflection is himself.
+This is a great milestone because it represents self-awareness and a developing sense of his own identity.
+You can help your baby develop this by putting a sticker on your baby’s cheek and see if he reaches for the sticker in the mirror or his cheek.
 Play mirror games to help him learn this distinction.

 8. Understands the pause and flow of a conversation

-By around one month babies are already starting to shift their eye gaze from one person to another person when the first person pauses during a conversation.
-This shows us that they are understanding conversation from a very young age and forming the foundation for their own communication.
+By around one month, babies are already starting to shift their eye gaze from one person to another person when the first person pauses during a conversation.
+This shows us that they are understanding conversation from a very young age and forming the foundation for their communication.

-Babies reach mini milestones every single day that we might not even be aware of, but it can be really fun to pay close attention and think about how these mini milestones teach your baby about the world.
+Babies reach mini-milestones every single day that we might not even be aware of.
+It can be fun to pay close attention and think about how these mini-milestones teach your baby about the world.